ksemal/DishApp/README.md

       - Model consists of 3 packages:
             - database: room database with dao and repository to manage dishes data
             - entities: data classes to hold information about dish and random dish
-            - network: interface to make API querry to get random dish information
+            - network: interface to make API query to get random dish information

       - View
             - 3 activities: